quarkslab/diffing-portal/differs/diaphora.rst

 Contrary to other differs, Diaphora uses a sequential process to output matches : a set of rules are defined to establish the matches.
 These rules are executed from the most reliable query to the less reliable one.
-Thus it iteratively refine the match by applying these rules.
+Thus it iteratively refines the matches by applying these rules.

 More details and thorough documentation can be found on Diaphora's `website <http://diaphora.re>`_ and the associated `Github <https://github.com/joxeankoret/diaphora/>`_ repository.